 James Woelfel, when accepting the National Tile Contractors Association (NTCA) 2019 Ring of Honor, addressed how much he valued his choice of a career in the tile industry:

 “And I would encourage the younger people of today — if you want to be in a profession that requires thinking, math skills, communication skills, English skills, problem-solving skills, and no college debt, you need to get into the tile contracting or installation business.
 It is a noble profession and done correctly, you will leave a legacy on this Earth well past when your time is done.”

-For more information on careers in the tile industry, tile installation, and training, visit these resources:
+For more information on careers in the tile industry, tile installation, and training, visit our Qualified Labor and Careers in the Tile Industry pages and then explore these resources:

 Ceramic Tile Education Foundation

 Ceramic Tile Distributors Association